 Kol Emeth’s teen Madrichim program provides our teens with an opportunity to give back to the community while providing creative leadership for younger grades during the Saturday morning Kol Shabbat program.

 To join our stellar team of madrichim please contact Sarah Miller.

 To read more about the program, and what makes an ideal applicant, please view the cover letter for 2018-2019.

-Kol Shabbat Madrichim (9th-12th graders) meet on Thursday evenings as part of Kol High here at Kol Emeth.
-They plan weekly lessons for the 3rd-4th grade Kol Shabbat class, for leading our K-2nd Grade family service, and for leading our Junior Congregation Service.
+Kol Shabbat Madrichim (9th-12th graders) Our teen madrichim are teachers and role models in our Shabbat morning program.
+Madrichim gather one evening a week for training, lesson-planning, and social time together.
+Then on Shabbat morning, they serve as teachers for our 3r d and 4t h grade students and role models and leaders in Jr. Congregation.
 Madrichim then meet on Shabbat morning to teach the class and lead the services.
 They also provide individual tutoring for students leading parts of the service and for those who are looking for a little extra help with specific prayers.
 Madrichim choose whether to be paid or to count their work toward community service hours.

 The word “Madrich” (מדריכ) is often translated as “counselor,” and also means teacher and guide.
 Literally, a Madrich is “one who shows the way.”
 Our Madrichim are counselors who enjoy leading fun educational activities for our younger students.
 They are teachers of prayer (both skills and meaning) and guides (enthusiastic role models in our Jr. Congregation service to help make services fun and meaningful)